darklab8/blog/blog/articles/article_detailed/article_20250506_visual_debugger_in_vscode/debugger.md

 The same steps are doable for FastAPI and Flask.
 We added Dockerfile and docker-compose.yml for the same into fastapi_example and flask_example folders.

-P.S.
-When you are in VSCode from within container, opened terminal is opened automatically for within the container shell
+{{ tip `When you are in VSCode from within container, opened terminal is opened automatically for within the container shell` }}

 # Ending